linkprice/MerchantSetup/CPS/README-en.md

     1. There should be one order information in json data.
     2. It cannot include multi orders.
     3. If there are multi products in one order, it should be in same json data.
+    4. If you are operating at the same time as a CPS advertising network other than LinkPrice, you should only send the performance of the last clicked network.
+If you need to different setup, please contact LinkPrice for consultation.
     4. Request URL- ://service.linkprice.com/lppurchase_cps_v4.php

 2. Request